Certora/Documentation/docs/prover/cli/conf-file-api.md

 The **Conf File API** is an alternative API for  `certoraRun` .
 In terms of functionality this API is identical to the [CLI Options](options.md).
-Instead of calling `certoraRun` with a list of shell flags, some or all the flags can be stored in a [JSON](https://www.json.org/json-en.html) file:
+Instead of calling `certoraRun` with a list of shell flags, some or all the flags can be stored in a [JSON](https://www.json.org/json-en.html) file (to be more precise the format is [JSON5](https://json5.org/)):

 ```bash
 certoraRun my_params.conf